Angel (1937 film): Plot

 Frederick needs a private plane to ensure a long layover in Paris, and is shocked to learn that Lady Barker took a private plane there the week before.
 Maria asks Frederick to drop her off in Paris on his way to Geneva so she can go shopping.
-He asks no questions and conceals his suspicions from her, but goes to the Grand Duchess' salon to investigate.
+He conceals his suspicions from her, but goes to the Grand Duchess's salon to investigate.
 Maria appears.
 She is impressed by his jealousy—he wonders if she has been leading a double life—and the fact that he has missed the conference to find Angel.
 She claims that Angel is another woman who is in an adjoining room, and asks him to believe her without looking.
-Why should she be Angel?
-What reason could she have?

 Frederick enters the other room, which is empty.
 While he is there, Halton asks Maria to come with him.
 Frederick joins them.
 He says he has met Angel.
 He says he has thought more about their married life together in the last few minutes than in all the years before.
 He humbly tells her that the train for Vienna leaves at 10.
 He has said goodbye to Angel, and so must Maria.
-The camera follows him as he takes his hat from a side table.
-Then she steps into frame and he takes her arm.
-They walk out together without looking back.
+She takes her arm and they walk out together without looking back.